missionpinball/mpf-docs/docs/hardware/voltages_and_power/voltages_and_power.md

 wrong the output voltages might be different or the transformer may burst into flames.

-In any case it is a good idea and common practise to add a fuse before your PSU or transformer in case anything goes wrong.
+In any case it is a good idea and common practice to add a fuse before your PSU or transformer in case anything goes wrong.
 This is for your own safety and for the safety of your neighborhood because if stuff starts burning it might cause a lot of damage.